TadAdane/Foundational-AI-Plant-Project/Readme.md

 * **Final Test Accuracy:** **85.09%**
 * **Training Time:** ~15 minutes on NVIDIA T4 GPU (Google Colab).

+**Key Observations:**
+* **Rapid Learning (Epochs 0-3):** The model quickly learned the primary features of the leaves, with accuracy jumping from ~57% to ~80% in the first few epochs.
+* **Convergence (Epochs 8-10):** By epoch 8, the accuracy stabilizes, indicating that the model has learned as much as it can from the current data.
+There for 10 epochs was chosen as optimal training duration to avoid wasting computational resources.
+* **Generalization:** The Validation Accuracy (Orange line) tracks closely with, and essentially matches, the Training Accuracy (Blue line).
+This is a shows that the model is **generalized** and not simply memorizing the training data (overfitting).

 ### 📸 **Input vs Output Comparison**

 The table below demonstrates the model's performance on unseen images.